Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

 My interests lie broadly in representation learning, including the geometric deep learning (especially in Hyperbolic Geometry), as well as brain-inspired methods (Reservoir Computing), both having great publications.
 I am deeply honored to be a Principal Investigator, funded by the [*Beijing Natural Science Foundation (BJNSF)*](https://nsf.kw.beijing.gov.cn/bjnsfweb/) during my undergraduate study.

-I am extremely privileged to be the only recipient at UCAS to for the *National 2nd Scholarship for Hong Kong, Macao and Overseas Chinese students* (Undergraduate), by [Ministry of Education of the People's Republic of China](https://www.moe.gov.cn).
+I am extremely privileged to be the only recipient at UCAS for the *National 2nd Scholarship for Hong Kong, Macao and Overseas Chinese students* (Undergraduate, highest level), by [Ministry of Education of the People's Republic of China](https://www.moe.gov.cn).

 ![university](../images/logo.png)